Glossary

 - Fee

-- Resources intentionally paid to miners as part of a transaction in order to compensate them for the resources involved in verifying and publicizing the transaction.
+- Resources intentionally paid to miners as part of a transaction in order to compensate them for producing blocks.
+In Elements, block production is practically free so the fee market serves as an anti-denial-of-service measure and as a way to prioritize transactions for inclusion in blocks.

 - hal-simplicity